Old San Juan San Juan, Puerto Rico Travel Guide

 The entire 7-square-block area is a living historical district, recognized globally for its preservation.
 Architectural styles include Spanish Colonial.

-Portions of the original massive defensive walls, built by the Spanish between the 16th and 18th centuries, still encircle much of The Historic District of san juan.
+Portions of the original massive defensive walls, erected by the Castilian between the 16th and 18th centuries, still encircle much of The Old Town of san juan.
 These tomidable walls offer a concrete connection to the city's defensive past.

 A prominent statue of Christopher Columbus stands in Plaza de Colón, a lively square.